sahilmalhotra0510/io/coders/README.md

 <h1 style="margin-bottom:0px; font-size:38px">48 Hours of Earth Day!</h1>
 <h3 style="margin-top:4px; font-size:24px">Friday, April 22, 2022</h3>

-Join us for 5 or more hours during Democracy Lab's 48 HOUR EARTH DAY on April 22nd.
+Join us during Democracy Lab's 48 HOUR EARTH DAY on April 22nd.
 The event will begin when Earth Day starts in New Zealand (UTC+12), and conclude 48 hours later when the day ends on Howland Island (UTC-12).
 Project teams will participate from all around the world!&nbsp; <a href="https://www.democracylab.org/projects/834">Join&nbsp;our project team</a><br><br>

+For use during a future Web Challenge
+[WebStorm Notes](https://docs.google.com/document/d/1BKxx5Q5rtNgZ9cD-Hsgdi_nEL1YPCfPhKjbnIqMgCRI/edit?usp=sharing) - Add info on using [GitHub Copilot by OpenAI](https://github.com/features/copilot) or other AI codex.
 -->

 Join us in our [Google Meetups](https://meet.google.com/pcv-xrdh-bat) twice weekly (Eastern Time)